By popular demand, the TCPHL Summer Gathering is back for our third-annual event on Saturday, June 24, 2023!

 This will be a time to discuss the things you saw, transportation developments in to Philadelphia and beyond, and to connect with likeminded individuals.

-We’ll also recognize our winners
+We’ll also use that time to recognize our winners and distribute prizes.

 Are you local or making a weekend trip?
 After the event concludes, there’s tons of great ways to extend the fun.
-Coordinate plans with other attendees in the event slack’s #2022-summer-weekend channel.
+Coordinate plans with other attendees in the event slack’s #2023-summer-weekend channel.
 Some suggestions:

 Make sure you’re up to date by following us on Twitter @TranspoCampPHL, liking us on Facebook, joining our LinkedIn group, and by subscribing to our MailChimp email updates.
 And, keep the conversation going!
-Tag your tweets, instagram photos, and more with the official event hashtag: #TCPHLSummer22.
+Tag your tweets, instagram photos, and more with the official event hashtag: #TCPHLSummer23.